nrstott/bogart/README.md

 ## Imperative Response Builder

-Bogart includes a ResponseBuidler to allow an imperative style of constructing a response where desired.
+Bogart includes the ResponseBuidler helper to provide an imperative interface.
+While not recommended as a goto style of programming in Bogart, there are times when buiding a response imperatively makes for cleaner, better code.
+This is true especially when working with callback based functions that cannot be wrapped by `bogart.promisify`.

     var router = bogart.router();
     router.get('/', function(req) {